- The undisputed off-road champion

 It’s still faintly terrible to drive on public roads, but get some dirt in its squirmy tire treads, and all is forgiven.

-Sold in Sport, Sport S, Sahara, and Rubicon editions, the 2018 Jeep Wrangler earns a 4.8 out of 10 on our ratings scale.
+The Wrangler JK is offered in Sport, Sport S, Sahara, and Rubicon editions, the 2018 Jeep Wrangler earns a 4.8 out of 10 on our ratings scale.
 It does one thing extremely well—off-road driving—but falls down in almost every other category we measure.
 (Read more about how we rate cars.)

 Aerodynamic as a barn door, the Wrangler silhouette is shorthand for off-roading.
 It’s still recognizable as the same World War II-vintage shape, though it’s become faintly progressive with LED lighting and other minor details.
 The core still is intact, from the fold-down windshield to exterior hinges for the removable doors.
 The convertible SUV has a modern and useful interior by Jeep standards, but it lacks even the niceties you’d find in a new Jeep Compass.